Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 first key k.
 As it is their first key, it is associated with version 0.
 At epoch n+1, user Y updates their key to l."}

-KT uses a *prefix tree* to commit to a set of logged label-version pairs and a *log tree* to commit to the history of changes.
+KT uses a *prefix tree* to commit to the set of logged label-version pairs, and a *log tree* to commit to the history of changes.
 The benefit of the prefix tree is that it is easily searchable, and the benefit of the log tree is that it can easily be verified to be append-only.
-Both the prefix and log tree have a *root hash*.
-Two clients which have the same root hash are guaranteed to have the same view of the tree, and thus would always receive the same result for the same query.
-The data structure powering KT is called the *combined tree structure*.
+Both the prefix and log tree have a *root hash*, which succinctly represent the entire tree.
+The data structure powering KT combines a log tree and a prefix tree, and is called the *combined tree structure*.

 This section describes the operation of both prefix and log trees at a high level and the way that they're combined.
 More precise algorithms